 Chartered in 1847, it was named for President John Tyler.
-Its diversified economy is based on oil, manufacturing and agriculture.
-A famous product is the Tyler rose bush.
+Its diversified economy is based on oil, manufacturing and agriculture (especially rose bushes).
 The city is the site of Texas College, University of Texas at Tyler, and Tyler Junior College.
-It also is the home of "Apache Belles," famous precision dance-drill team.
+It also is home to the "Apache Belles," famous precision dance-drill team.

 The Azalea & Spring Flower Trail occurs in late March and early April.
 800/235-5712.
 The East Texas State Fair is held in late September.

 Tyler rose season is in October.
-The Texas Rose Festival, the third week in October, attracts thousands with many of the events held at the Municipal Rose Garden.
+The Texas Rose Festival is in the third week in October, with many other events held before, during and after the festival.
+At the Municipal Rose Garden.
 903/597-3130.
-Many different events are held the weekend before, during and after the festival.